jeanreye4/tic-tac-toe/readme.md

 Instructors will be hosting office hours between 10:00 to 12:00 and 2:00 to 4:00 each day of project week.
 Unlike normal office hours, project hours are by appointment.
-You can sign up for a 30 minute time slot, to have your project reviewed and questions answered, on the course calendar.
+You can sign up for a 30 minute time slot, to have your project reviewed, and questions answered, on the course calendar.

 The normal afternoon and evening office hours schedule will **not** be observed during project week.

+> The purpose of this project is for you to show us and future employers what
+> you're capable of, so we want as much of the project to be your own, independent
+> work as possible

 ### Github Issues